comery/TwoAssemblersDance/README.md

 # TwoAssemblersDance
-A ref-based tool that can combine two assemblers' output to generate best assembly version
+A ref-based tool that can combine two assemblers' output to generate the best assembly version